-In C3 episode 12, "The Transcendentals are Everywhere," Fear, Konoha Muramasa, and even Kirika Ueno battle Alice Bivorio Basskreigh, who proves too powerful for even all three combined.
+In C3 episode 12, “The Transcendentals are Everywhere,” Fear, Konoha Muramasa, and even Kirika Ueno battle Alice Bivorio Basskreigh, who proves too powerful for all three combined.
 With Kuroe Ningyouhara immobile and Haruaki Yachi hand-cuffed to a pipe, what options do our heroes have?
-That was before things get more challenging as Alice reveals she has the power to duplicate herself.
+Then things get worse as Alice reveals she has the power to duplicate herself.
 That about going from bad to Worse!

 Note: This post may include spoilers, so be cautious.

 Like the original OP as much as I do?
 You can buy it from CD Japan: